-Microbiota and Systems Biology Research Group
+Microbiota and Systems Biology

 Research Group Head

-The gastrointestinal microbiota plays an essential, though poorly understood role in many aspects of human biology.
-Emerging evidence suggests the bacterial community structure can impact diseases as diverse as autoimmune diseases, cancers and infections.
-Despite this importance, many of the species of bacteria that inhabit this environment remain to be grown in the laboratory, let alone genome sequenced or their interactions with the human body characterised.
+The gastrointestinal microbiota plays an essential, though poorly understood, role in many aspects of human biology.
+Emerging evidence suggests the bacterial community structure can impact diseases as diverse as autoimmune diseases, cancers, and infections.
+Despite this importance, many of the species of bacteria that inhabit this environment are yet to be grown in the laboratory, let alone genome sequenced or their interactions with the human body characterised.

-Potential treatment options developed through this work range from methods of biomarker detection to guide therapy or control the spread of antimicrobial resistance within the healthcare system through to identification of optimal bacterial communities and the development of conventional and bacteriotherapy based clinical interventions to improve human health.
+Potential treatment options developed through this work range from methods of biomarker detection to guide therapy or control the spread of antimicrobial resistance within the healthcare system, through to identification of optimal bacterial communities, diets that support them and the development of conventional and live biotherapeutic based clinical interventions to improve human, animal and environmental health.